mohamedRhaiem/my-cv/README.md

     Best practices to retain

-Learn how to convert a static web project to GO,to deploy it to app engine .
+Learn how to convert a static web project to GO,to deploy it easly to app engine .
 Learn how to organize the code in a more AngularJS,separate views and controllers and have them dynamically load in based on the json data.
 General cleanup of the code and CSS styles.
 Setup code and data to allow customizations of the resume based on industry/company being sent to.